jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

-+++
+---
+heading: "Chapter 5c"
-title=  "The Carrying Trade"
+title: "The Carrying Trade"
+linkTitle: "Chapter 5c"
+weight: 58
+image: "/covers/wn.jpg"
-description=  "The Carrying Trade can be as important as the foreign trade of consumption" date=  2020-01-04 image=  "/covers/wn.jpg" linkbtext=  "Chapter 4" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-5b" linkftext=  "Chapter 5b" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-1" icon=  "/icons/smith.png"
+description: "The Carrying Trade can be as important as the foreign trade of consumption"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="30" >}} The capital employed in the carrying trade is diverted from supporting its productive labour to support that of foreign countries.
 It may replace the capitals of foreign countries.